 Nevertheless, this type of insurance is especially important if you suffer serious injuries in a car accident caused by a motorist who failed to carry insurance or did not have enough to cover your damages.
 Pursuing a claim against your policy offers financial safety, affording you coverage for medical treatment, lost wages, and more.

-You Can File a Lawsuit Against the At-Fault Driver
+File an Ohio Uninsured Driver Lawsuit Against the At-Fault Driver

 Since Ohio is an at-fault insurance state, negligent drivers must pay for any healthcare expenses, vehicle and property damage, and other related expenses incurred due to the accident they caused.
 If the at-fault driver does not have insurance, you can file a lawsuit in civil court.

 The at-fault driver is not required to pay for any expenses until the lawsuit is over.
-Yet, you may wonder whether the at-fault driver even can pay for damages inflicted.
+Yet, you may wonder whether the at-fault driver can even pay for the damages inflicted.

 Victims may petition the court to have an at-fault driver’s assets seized and wages garnished to pay for damages.
 Depending on the situation, the court may order the negligent driver to pay a one-time payment or pay via an arranged payment plan.